-Plant propagation is a wonderful thing.
+Plant propagation is truly remarkable.
 Pothos plants, in particular, are popular because they’re beautiful, ultra low-maintenance, and easy to propagate.
 In my experience, a pothos plant is the easiest plant to grow.
 I find pothos even less demanding than succulents.

 Pothos plants can survive on minimal water and sunlight, which is what makes them so easy to care for; they can perform well even when neglected.
 This makes them perfect for beginners!